NetApp/trident/docs/kubernetes/troubleshooting.rst

   and install using the ``tridentctl install`` command.
 Only consider a downgrade if there are no new PVs created and if no changes have been made to already existing PVs/backends/ storage classes.
-Since Trident now uses CRDs for maintaining state, all storage entities created (backends, storage classes, PVs and Volume Snapshots) have :ref:`associated CRD objects <Kubernetes CustomResourceDefinition Objects>` instead of data written into the PV that was used by the earlier installed version of Trident. **Newly created PVs will not be usable when moving back to an earlier version.**
+Since Trident now uses CRDs for maintaining state, all storage entities created (backends, storage classes, PVs) have :ref:`associated CRD objects <Kubernetes CustomResourceDefinition Objects>` instead of data written into the PV that was used by the earlier installed version of Trident. **Newly created PVs will not be usable when moving back to an earlier version.**
   **Changes made to objects
-  such as backends, PVs, storage classes and Volume Snapshots (created/updated/deleted) will not be visible to Trident when downgraded**.
+  such as backends, PVs and storage classes (created/updated/deleted) will not be visible to Trident when downgraded**.
 The PV that was used by the earlier version of Trident installed will still be visible to Trident.
 Going back to an earlier version will not disrupt access for